 Who?
 You do not need to be a professional chef, farmer, or food scholar.
 I planned this program for someone like myself, someone who might consider herself a bit of a cook, a bit of a scholar, a bit of a historian, a bit of a storyteller.
 Most importantly, you need to be motivated by curiosity, passion, and a sense of responsibility to the world.
 The program is designed for anyone who wants to reconnect the simple act of eating to the marvel that lies behind it.

 What experience would you get from it?
 Unlike a traditional culinary school, you will not be tested on mastering such-and-such specific task.
 Instead, you will learn how to open your eyes to the complexity of our food systems.
 You may find yourself grappling with concepts of biodiversity and agricultural labor, or considering the prejudices and mythologies that underlie our beliefs about traditional cuisines.
-Before the course, you will read a selection of at least five assigned books, with an additional 2-3 texts a week while at the school, alongside weekly writing assignments.
+Before the course, you will be encouraged to read a selection of at least five assigned books, with an additional texts to explore while at the school.
 But the work will not just be mental.
-You will be expected to work in a vegetable garden, cultivating your own plot of land.
+You will be expected to work in a vegetable garden.
 You will milk sheep and make your own ricotta.
 You will learn to forage edible greens.
 You will learn to bake Sicilian confections.
 You will taste a huge variety of various wines, cheeses, olive oils and nuts.
 You will engage with people who have devoted their entire life to preserving a variety of bean, or sustainable wheat farming.

 How will you bring the lessons of the course into the world?
 We do not have to put up with the status quo of industrial food, but we do have to know what alternatives exist.
 Awareness will change your perspective on food, making the simple ‘act’ of eating a responsible and political choice.
 I believe that to tackle big problems, we have to start small.
 Cook the Farm will prepare you to do just that.